amylaurence1/get-help-with-tech/app/views/devices_guidance/preparing_4g_wireless_routers.md

 ## Router security

 Each router will only work with the SIM card that is provided with it.
-Attempting to use an alternative SIM in the router or use the SIM card with any other device will not give a data connection and may cause the SIM card to become barred.
+Attempting to use an another SIM in the router or use the SIM card with any other device will not give a data connection and may cause the SIM card to become barred.

 The device will connect to the mobile network with the strongest signal available.
 Regardless of which network it uses, all traffic will pass through a private, secure connection to a filtered service.
 This filtering system blocks a range of content categories and limits searching to the ‘Safe Search’ supported by popular search engines.
 This filtering should not prevent legitimate use of the devices.
 If a child is able to access inappropriate content, you should report this through the [Support Portal](https://computacenterprod.service-now.com/dfe).